 These conferences are complemented by resident-led ambulatory, EBM and ICU presentations.

 Intern Report: A weekly case conference held exclusively for Interns.
 Here, the Chairman, Program Directors and Chief Residents lead discussions that review pathophysiology, the fundamentals of physical diagnosis and the early skills of clinical decision making.

-Journal Club: Developed around a core curriculum that emphasizes the skills necessary to analyze and implement information conveyed in the medical literature, these monthly interactive, resident-led sessions are facilitated by Dr. Christine Laine, Editor-in-Chief of the Annals of Internal Medicine.
+Journal Club: These monthly interactive, resident-led sessions are developed around a core curriculum that emphasizes the skills necessary to analyze and implement information conveyed in the medical literature.

 QI Curriculum: This monthly conference is a combination of didactic sessions and near-miss root cause analyses designed to introduce residents to the basic principles of patient safety and quality improvement.

 Morbidity and Mortality Conference: This departmental meeting focuses on cases that highlight systems issues that lead to undesirable patient outcomes.
 It provides a forum to discuss these issues and brainstorm solutions to improve our practice.

 Intern Lecture Series: Held at the beginning of each academic year, this innovative series is designed as a review of the fundamentals of clinical medicine.
 The topics covered provide interns with a hands-on approach to the tests and procedures they will come in contact with during the year.
 Among the topics covered are: EKGs, CXR Interpretation, Acid-Base Disorders, Ventilator Management, Antibiotic Selection, Central Line Insertion and Pre-Operative Evaluation.